 Number of meeting held by the main body overseeing remuneration during the financial year and remuneration paid to its member. (g) The Committee met twice during the financial year.
 No additional fees are paid for serving on board committees.
 Number of employees having received a variable remuneration award during the financial year.
-Number and total amount o guaranteed bonuses awards made during the financial year.
+Number and total amount of guaranteed bonuses awards made during the financial year.
 Number and total amount of sign-on awards made during the financial year.
-Number and total amount of severance payments made during the financial year. (h) Performance bonuses/Incentives: 1306 employees Number of total guaranteed bonus(festival bonus): 2 Total amount of guaranteed bonus (festival bonus): BDT 10,66,07,268.00 Number of severance payments: 68 employees Total amount of severance payments: BDT.11,25,62,235.00 which includes Provident Fund, Gratuity Fund, Superannuation Fund and Leave Encashment.
+Number and total amount of severance payments made during the financial year. (h) Performance bonuses/Incentives:N/A Number of total guaranteed bonus(festival bonus): 2 Total amount of guaranteed bonus (festival bonus): BDT 13,41,09,855.00 Number of severance payments:59 employees Total amount of severance payments: BDT.
+149,158,100.00 which includes Provident Fund, Gratuity Fund, Superannuation Fund.
 Total amount of outstanding deferred remuneration, spilt into cash, shares and share-linked instruments and other forms.
-Total amount of deferred remuneration paid out in the financial year (i) Not applicable for Dhaka Bank Limited Breakdown of amount of remuneration awards for the financial year to show: - Fixed and variable. -Deferred and non-deferred. -Different forms used (cash, shares, and share linked instruments, other forms). (j) Fixed: BDT 170,80,74,055.00, Variable: BDT 10,00,00,000.00 Deferred: BDT 16,84,98,485.00 Non-deferred: Nil Different forms used: Nil Quantitative information about employees' exposure to implicit (e.g. fluctuations in the value of share or performance units) and explicit adjustments (e.g. claw backs or similar reversals or downward revaluations of awards) of deferred remuneration: Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
+Total amount of deferred remuneration paid out in the financial year (i) Not applicable for Dhaka Bank Limited Breakdown of amount of remuneration awards for the financial year to show: - Fixed and variableDeferred and non-deferredDifferent forms used (cash, shares, and share linked instruments, other forms). (j) Fixed: BDT 2,172,006,177.00, Variable: N/A Deferred: BDT 193,137,972.00 Non-deferred: Nil Different forms used: Nil Quantitative information about employees' exposure to implicit (e.g. fluctuations in the value of share or performance units) and explicit adjustments (e.g. claw backs or similar reversals or downward revaluations of awards) of deferred remuneration: Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
 Total amount of reductions during the financial year due to ex post implicit adjustments. (k) Not applicable for Dhaka Bank Limited